US businesses optimistic about global economy despite ongoing pandemic

 The OFX US SMB Cross Border Confidence Survey was conducted online between September 25 and September 31.
 It reflects the opinions of 690 owners of small and medium sized businesses in the US and has a margin of error of +/- 4 percentage points.

 1 Survey question asked: “What is the revenue (estimated dollar amount) of the opportunity you have not pursued?” n=470.IMPORTANT: The contents of this blog do not constitute financial advice and are provided for general information purposes only without taking into account the investment objectives, financial situation and particular needs of any particular person.
-UKForex Limited (trading as “OFX”) and its affiliates make no recommendation as to the merits of any financial strategy or product referred to in the blog.
+OzForex Limited (trading as OFX) and its affiliated entities make no recommendation as to the merits of any financial strategy or product referred to in the blog.
 OFX makes no warranty, express or implied, concerning the suitability, completeness, quality or exactness of the information and models provided in this blog.